Spaqin/spaq-in/src/posts/pov-fpv-path.md

 Anyway, the point is to practice.
 Races will push you to fly faster and faster, but in real life you'll also need to manouver slowly at times and land (that's the one trick that FPV pilots cannot do), so even if it's not very exciting on the screen, try to practice that as well.

 Mostly you will want to practice something that's called _acro_(batic) mode.
-In this mode, you control the attitude of the aircraft, and as you set it, it stays; for example, if you move the pitch forward and return, the drone will try to stay in that position.
+In this mode, you control the attitude of the aircraft, and as you set it, it stays; for example, if you move the pitch forward and return, the quad will try to stay in that position.
 It's the most difficult part, but it also give you the most freedom.
 It may be tempting to start with what's called _angle_ mode, where the drone will automatically return to level position when the yaw/pitch/roll are centered, but despite initial ease, it will only make getting the muscle memory for acro harder.

 How much are we into the hobby now?
 Around 100USD.
 You still have the time to pull out, cut your losses if you don't like it.
 Take at least few weeks to practice, and if you're on a budget you can stay in this stage without further investment for a while.
 Otherwise, time to make your first real big decision with...